OvalMoney/react-native-fitness/README.md

 - **Fitness.getCalories(dates: { startDate: string, endDate: string })**
 Fetch calories burnt in kilocalories on a given period of time.
 It requires an `Object` with `startDate` and `endDate` attributes as string.
 If startDate is not provided an error will be thrown.

+- **Fitness.getHeartRate(dates: { startDate: string, endDate: string, interval: string })**
+Fetch heart rate bpm on a given period of time.
+It requires an `Object` with `startDate` and `endDate` attributes as string.
+If startDate is not provided an error will be thrown.
+Set `interval` to decide how detailed the returned data is, set it to `hour` otherwise it defaults to `days`.

 - **Fitness.subscribeToActivity()**
 Available only on android.
 Subscribe to all Google Fit activities.
 It returns a promise with `true` for a successful subscription and `false` otherwise.
 Call this function to get all google fit activites and eliminate the need to have Google Fit installed on the device.